Jimmy Kimmel Pays Emotional Tribute to the Hilarious Fred Willard

 Few people made Jimmy Kimmel laugh harder than Fred Willard.
-So on Monday night, the late-night host dedicated his entire show to the legendary comedic actor, who died over the weekend at 86.
+So on Monday night, the late-night host dedicated his entire show to the great comic actor, who died over the weekend at 86.

 “Tonight’s show will be a special show,” he began.
 “It will be a sad show.
 But we will also laugh a lot as we pay tribute to a lovely and genuinely funny man named Fred Willard.”

 The host told viewers that as a kid growing up in Las Vegas, one of his favorite shows was Fernwood 2 Night, in which Willard played “oblivious second banana” to his longtime comedy partner Martin Mull.
 “I loved this show,” he said.
-“This was one of those shows that probably 80% of the people watching it didn’t get.
-Maybe 90%.
+“This was one of those shows that probably 80 percent of the people watching it didn’t get.
+Maybe 90 percent.
 It was definitely my kind of show.”

 Citing the Christopher Guest movies Waiting for Guffman and Best in Show along with Anchorman and Modern Family, Kimmel said that Willard “played basically the same character in everything.
 He was the same guy.
 Because it always worked.
 So, why would you change it?
 It didn’t matter if the movie or show was good, bad, terrible or great.
 Fred was always funny.”